nejohnson2/nejohnson2/README.md

 # Nicholas E. Johnson

-I've worked on all kinds of projects, but most consider myself a researcher|problemsolder who uses technology and data to explore technology's impact on society and how new tools can be used to better society.
+I've worked on all kinds of projects, but most consider myself a **researcher | problem solver** who uses technology and data to explore technology's impact on society and how new tools can be used to better society.

 Nowadays, I focus on AI.
 Specifically, I'm intersted in AI syscophancy, activation steering, and uncertainty in reasoning.